Sunday, December 23, 2012

 past - specific ability

-There was a terrible fire, but everyone was able to escape.
+There was a terrible fire, but everyone was

 will be able to